monsoonmaelstrom/book2/book2.md

 “I don’t know.
 Probably long enough.”

-“Can you do it while walking.
+“Can you do it while walking?
 Or running?”

 “Maybe?”